Zinc oxide: Antibacterial

-It is also a component in tape (called "zinc oxide tape") used by athletes as a bandage to prevent soft tissue damage during workouts.
-Zinc oxide is also often added into sunscreens.
+Powdered zinc oxide has deodorizing and antibacterial properties.

+ZnO is added to cotton fabric, rubber, oral care products, and food packaging.
+Enhanced antibacterial action of fine particles compared to bulk material is not exclusive to ZnO and is observed for other materials, such as silver.
+The mechanism of ZnO's antibacterial effect has been variously described as the generation of reactive oxygen species, the release of Zn2+ ions, and a general disturbance of the bacterial cell membrane by nanoparticles.

+Sunscreen

-Zinc oxide can be used in ointments, creams, and lotions to protect against sunburn and other damage to the skin caused by ultraviolet light (see sunscreen).
+Zinc oxide is used in sunscreen to absorb ultraviolet light.
 It is the broadest spectrum UVA and UVB absorber that is approved for use as a sunscreen by the U.S. Food and Drug Administration (FDA), and is completely photostable.
 When used as an ingredient in sunscreen, zinc oxide blocks both UVA (320–400 nm) and UVB (280–320 nm) rays of ultraviolet light.
 Zinc oxide and the other most common physical sunscreen, titanium dioxide, are considered to be nonirritating, nonallergenic, and non-comedogenic.
 Zinc from zinc oxide is, however, slightly absorbed into the skin.

 Many sunscreens use nanoparticles of zinc oxide (along with nanoparticles of titanium dioxide) because such small particles do not scatter light and therefore do not appear white.
-The nanoparticles are not absorbed into the skin more than regular-sized zinc oxide particles are, and are only absorbed into the outermost layer of the skin but not into the body.
+The nanoparticles are not absorbed into the skin more than regular-sized zinc oxide particles are and are only absorbed into the outermost layer of the skin but not into the body.

+Dental restoration

+When mixed with eugenol, zinc oxide eugenol is formed, which has applications as a restorative and prosthodontic in dentistry.

 Food additive

 Zinc oxide is added to many food products, including breakfast cereals, as a source of zinc, a necessary nutrient.
-(Zinc sulfate is also used for the same purpose.)
-Some prepackaged foods also include trace amounts of ZnO even if it is not intended as a nutrient.
+Zinc may be added to food in the form of zinc oxide nanoparticles, or as zinc sulfate, zinc gluconate, zinc acetate, or zinc citrate.
+Some foods also include trace amounts of ZnO even if it is not intended as a nutrient.

 Pigment

 Zinc oxide (zinc white) is used as a pigment in paints and is more opaque than lithopone, but less opaque than titanium dioxide.
 It is also used in coatings for paper.
 Chinese white is a special grade of zinc white used in artists' pigments.
 The use of zinc white as a pigment in oil painting started in the middle of 18th century.
-It has partly replaced the poisonous lead white and was used by painters such as Böcklin, Van Gogh, Manet, Munch and others.
+It has partly replaced the poisonous lead white and was used by painters such as Böcklin, Van Gogh, Manet, Munch and others, though it is being phased out by some artists paint manufacturers because of its tendency to form brittle and unstable paint films in oils.
 It is also a main ingredient of mineral makeup (CI 77947).